 My practice varies in form from traditional black and white to more formal considered colour images, all examining people and place.

-Clients include; James Bay, Republic Records, Wichita Records, Vice, FT Magazine, NME, The Big Issue, Open Skies Magazine, Boxing News and Boxing Monthly (C.V. available on request).
+Clients include; James Bay, Republic Records, Wichita Records, Rolling Stone, Vice, FT Magazine, NME, The Big Issue, Open Skies Magazine, Boxing News and Boxing Monthly (C.V. available on request).

 I am also available for commissions, editorial and commercial work, workshops and private tuition/mentoring.